• Pinterest

 Leprechaun Santa in a dough bowl

-Another view of the St Patrick’s Day Dough Bowl
+The Star of the St Patrick’s Day Vignette

 vignette for St Patrick's Day 2022

 I just love decorating dough bowls for the various seasons!
-For more inspiration, please check out this post: How To Decorate An Antique Dough Bowl
+For more dough bowl inspiration, please check out this post: How To Decorate An Antique Dough Bowl

 Shopping Links:

-I purchased this bowl from Antique Farmhouse.
+I purchased this bowl a few years ago from Antique Farmhouse.
 They have so many beautiful things!
+I am not sure if it is still available, but they might have something similar.

 Antique Farmhouse